kdheepak/panvimdoc/README.md

 this on github actions even for a vim plugin documentation.

 There's also [wincent/docvim](https://github.com/wincent/docvim) which is written in Haskell.
-Finally there's [FooSoft/md2vim](https://github.com/FooSoft/md2vim) which is written in Go.
+Finally, there's [FooSoft/md2vim](https://github.com/FooSoft/md2vim) which is written in Go.

-None of these projects use Pandoc.
+However, none of these projects use Pandoc.
 Pandoc Markdown supports a wide number of features: See
 <https://pandoc.org/MANUAL.html> for more information.
 Most importantly, it supports a range of
 Markdown formats and flavors.
 And, Pandoc has filters and a custom output writer that can be configured in lua.
 Pandoc filters can extend the capability of Pandoc with minimal lua scripting,